 Spending time blogging distracts you from your main focus.
 Getting bylines in print media should be the novice travel writer’s prime directive.

+This is one of the biggest travel writers mistakes.
 Many neophyte travel writers have disappeared down the travel blogging rabbit hole, to emerge years later, scratching their heads, wondering why they don’t seem to have accumulated any substantial print bylines.

 (I wrote a separate article about starting a travel blog that will be helpful to read before you decide to start down this path.)